jenkinsci/oidc-provider-plugin/README.md

-The service may allow authorization decisions to be made based on various claims: the `iss` (issuer), the `aud` (audience), the `sub` (subject—in this context the URL of a Jenkins job), or others (currently a Jenkins build number is included).
+The service may allow authorization decisions to be made based on various claims: the `iss` (issuer), the `aud` (audience), the `sub` (subject—in this context, by default the URL of a Jenkins job), or others (currently a Jenkins build number is included by default).

 The service may associate an identity provider with a service account, role, etc.
 This is normally how specific privileges for specific objects are granted.